motherjones/story-tools/README.md

 After your files have been uploaded, right-click on the main project folder. ``Edit ACL`` and change the permissions as needed.
 Click "Apply to subfolders" to change all your files at once.

+Finally, right-click on your ``index.html`` file to copy the distribution URL (you want the one on the bottom).
+You'll need this in the next step.

 #### 4. Embed in the shell

-We use Pym.js to embed projects into stories via our CMS.
+We use [Pym.js](http://blog.apps.npr.org/pym.js/) to embed projects into stories via our CMS.
+Here's what you need to put in the Source view:

       <div id="graphic"></div>
       <script type="text/javascript" src="http://assets.motherjones.com/interactives/plugins/pym.js/src/pym.js"></script>
       <script>
             var pymParent = new pym.Parent('graphic', 'replaceme.html', {});
       </script>

+Your distribution URL goes in the place of ``replaceme.html``.
+Check that things are working in the latest versions of Firefox, Chrome, and Safari, and test on an iPhone 4 or later as well.

 #### 5. After publishing: